 The direction vectors corresponding to the frameDir and baseFrameDir element shall be defined relative to the respective frames of the corresponding attitude timeline or reference frame.

+Attitude block type

+The attitude block type shall be used to define the attitude of the independent frames (see 3.3.2.12).